 A crew cut is a type of men’s haircut that features short hair on top with short hair graduated in length on the sides and back.
 It gets its name from crew teams at American Ivy League schools as a way for guys to keep their hair short and out of their eyes while rowing.
 This cut became popular in the 1920s and 1930s, especially at universities like Yale, Harvard, Princeton, and Cornell.

 Initially, it used to be more known as the short pompadour.
 It’s also sometimes referred to as a butch cut, but the difference between the two is that butch or a men’s buzz cut is very short and all one length at the top.
 The sides and back are evenly buzzed or shorter, typically faded using taper fade or shorter faded clippers down anywhere between a skin fade to clipper sizes from 1 to 4, depending on the look you’re going for.

 How to Style a Crew Cut

-It’s most common to brush the crew cut hair on the top forward, while the bangs either go straight up, up and back or parted to the side, depending on how long it is on top.
+It’s common to brush the crew cut hair on the top forward, while the bangs go straight up, up, and back or parted to the side, depending on how long it is on top.
 Depending upon your hair length on the top, you may not have to style it at all.
-The longer it is on top, the more you’ll want to style your mens crew cut.
-If you wish for a brush-up, short pomp look, then you’ll want to use a hair product like wax or pomade.
-For a younger look, comb, and blow-dry your hair to force it to go up and to the side.
+The longer it is on top, the more you’ll want to style your men’s crew cut haircut.
+If you wish for a brush-up, short pomp look, you’ll want to use a hair product like wax or pomade.
+For a younger look, comb and blow-dry your hair to force it to go up and to the side.

 Tips for Crew Cuts

-The neckline is great to taper off, for an even cleaner and modern look.
+The neckline is great to taper off for an even cleaner and more modern look.
 For an even cleaner look, keep your face shaved and short sideburns.
 For a more casual crew cut style, go with a longer length on top and keep it more tousled.
-Just note that with a short haircut like this, it’s easier to style, but does require more frequent cuts to maintain the look.
+A short haircut like this is easier to style but requires more frequent cuts to maintain the look.